Boltonville, Wisconsin

 Boltonville is an unincorporated community located on Stony Creek in the town of Farmington, Washington County, Wisconsin, United States.

 History

 Harlow Bolton established the community in 1854.
 While much of Farmington was settled by German immigrants, Boltonville was a center of Irish immigration.
 The early settlers used Stony Creek to power grist and saw mills.
 There was also a cheese factory, as well as shops, a post office, and a school.

-In 1860, a group of Irish Catholics built a churching the community.
+In 1860, a group of Irish Catholics built a church in the community.
 The building was replaced by the St. John of God Church in 1891.

 In 1868, the Sisters of St. Agnes, a Catholic order founded in the Village of Barton, Wisconsin, built a school and a convent on the St. John of God Church property.
 The nuns served as public school teachers until at least 1892, and also taught parochial classes in the convent until 1879.
 Both buildings were abandoned around the turn of the century and were stripped for materials in the 1930s.